Aravind-Jalda/interview-prep/Python/python-q&a.md

 ## 1. Why Python is used in DevOps?
 Python is simple and powerful for automation.
-It is used for scripting, API calls, file handling, and automation tasks.
+It is used for scripting, API calls, file handling, and automation tasks...

 ---